AEDC engineers assist with SBIR effort researching noise reduction of aircraft engines

 |1

-This work, AEDC engineers assist with SBIR effort researching noise reduction of aircraft engines [Image 7 of 7], by Jill Pickett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AEDC engineers assist with SBIR effort researching noise reduction of aircraft engines, by Deidre R Moon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-AEDC engineers assist with SBIR effort researching noise reduction of aircraft engines

 LEAVE A COMMENT